Guide to Buying the Perfect Picture Mount

 How to measure for your picture mount

 When measuring for a piece of art or a photo to be fitted behind a mount, you need to decide how much of the piece you would like to see.
-As well as being decorative, the bespoke mount holds the artwork in place so we allow for 3mm of overlap on each side.
+As well as being decorative, the bespoke mount holds the artwork in place, so when we measure for mounts in our workshop, we cover 3mm on each side.

-So, for example, if your photo measures 200x300mm, we would cut the mount aperture to measure 194x294mm.
-So 6mm off the size in total.
+For example, if your photo measures 200x300mm, we would recommend ordering your mount with an aperture of 194x294mm = 6mm smaller in total.

 How to measure a mount for a picture frame